Fakcrafter/PongOnPy/README.md

 Pong

 The Classical Pong Game.
-Written in C with SDL library.
+Written in C with Ncurses library.

 By Fakecrafter